GalloElizalde/bird-audio-classifier/README.md

 ### Audio Dataset

-Training samples are built from:
+Training samples are constructed from isolated bird recordings.

-- bird recordings,
-- environmental soundscapes,
-- ESC-50 noise sources.

-Implemented augmentations include:

-- random noise injection,
-- random EQ filtering,
-- MixUp-style waveform mixing,
-- SpecAugment masking.
+Each waveform is converted into a fixed-length audio chunk.
+If the recording is shorter than the target duration, zero-padding is applied;
+otherwise, a random segment is extracted.

+The dataset also supports audio-domain augmentation using environmental soundscapes, ESC-50 noise sources, random EQ filtering, and MixUp-style waveform mixing.

+Targets are represented as multi-hot vectors using both primary and secondary labels.

 Implementation: